vinithkumar/percentile/README.md

 Routes file is present in config/routes.php.
 It is used to navigate url to appropriate operation logic.

 ### Unit tests
-Php unit test file is present in tests/TestCase/Controller/StudentsControllerTest.php  <br>
+Php unit test file is present in tests/TestCase/Controller/StudentsControllerTest.php  <br><br>

-tests/TestCase/Controller/Component/PercentileComponentTest.php <br>
-Test particular student's GPA percentile rank - testStudentsPercentile method in tests/TestCase/Controller/Component/PercentileComponentTest.php <br>
-Test all the students percentile rank - testIndex method in tests/TestCase/Controller/StudentsControllerTest.php <br>
+testAllStudentsRank() method is used for test all the students percentile rank.<br><br>
+testSingleStudentRank() method is used for test single student percentile rank.<br><br>

 To run phpunit, Run command     vendor/bin/phpunit tests/TestCase/Controller Students     from project directory.